Skip to main content

 • Refresh MIDI Cues: Were MIDI Cues changed for a song on the website?
 Press “Refresh MIDI Cues” to replace the MIDI Cues on your Playback device with the last saved MIDI Cues in the cloud for the selected song.

-MIDI Cue Edit Mode
+MIDI Cues Edit Mode

 Tap the Edit button to open the Edit mode menu and select the MIDI Cues Edit mode.